Differential algebraic generating series of weighted walks in the quarter plane: Kernel of the walk

-This is the same functional equation as a weighted model in the half plane, that is known to be algebraic over $\C(x,y,t)$, see for instance \cite{BaFl-02}.
-As in the proof of Lemma \ref{lem2}, we may deduce that $Q(x,y;t)$ is differentially algebraic in its three variables.
+Let us see that with the same arguments as for the walks in the half-plane, we deduce that $Q(x,y;t)$ is algebraic over $\C(x,y,t)$.
+The idea is to locally write $K(\phi(y;t),y;t)=0$.
+Evaluating at $(\phi(y;t),y;t)$ we then have for convenient $y$ and $t$, $0=K(0,y;t)Q(0,y;t)+\phi(y;t)y$, proving that $Q(0,y;t)$ is algebraic over $\C(x,y,t)$.
+The functional equation~\eqref{eq8} allows then to conclude that $Q(x,y;t)$ is algebraic over $\C(x,y,t)$.
+As in the proof of Lemma~\ref{lem2}, we may deduce that $Q(x,y;t)$ is differentially algebraic in its three variables.
 The reasoning for the fourth family is similar.
-For the third family, the walk has to stay at $(0,0)$ and we have Therefore the result holds in that case too. \end{enumerate}
+For the third family, the walk has to stay at $(0,0)$ and we have Therefore the result holds in that case too.\qedhere \end{enumerate} \end{proof}